 As a rule, light cycles are usually carried out for the growth stage of 18/6 (18 hours of light and 6 hours of total darkness) or 24/0.
 While a 12/12 light cycle is always used for the flowering stage (some growers even increase the hours of darkness even more if they are very late sativa varieties).

-These cycles are designed to imitate nature in a certain way, in spring when the plants grow in all their splendor, they receive more hours of light than of darkness.
+These cycles are designed to imitate nature in a certain way, in spring when the plants grow in all their splendour, they receive more hours of light than of darkness.
 When summer passes and the days begin to shorten, cannabis plants grown outdoors flourish.
 This is why they use specific light cycles for the growth and flowering of plants grown indoors.

 When we germinate a Cannabis plant and plant it correctly, even though we begin to give it only twelve hours of light and twelve of absolute darkness, the plant will not flower.
-This happens because the plant needs to have a certain sexual maturity before it will start to bloom (maturity is obtained between 3 and 6 weeks after it is germinated).
+This happens because the plant needs to have certain sexual maturity before it will start to bloom (maturity is obtained between 3 and 6 weeks after it is germinated).

 Standard 18/6 grow cycle for marijuana.